rpmik/Lua-Controller-Mapping-Felis-B742/README.md

 Save to /X-Plane 12/Resources/plugins/FlyWithLua/Scripts

 For now, you'll need to read the script to understand what buttons operate.
 I'll add mapping details at a later date.
+But it closely matches Yawman's PMDG 777 mappings.
+See their (https://discord.gg/dcpTc5KP)[discord].